All comparisonsHabit Trackers

 Streaks

-Habitshare fails first because it requires maintaining social connections and shared activity feeds with other users.
+Habitshare fails first because it requires maintaining social connections or shared habit feeds with other users before habit tracking.

 Verdict